RenderKit/oidn/doc/api.md

 --------------------------------------------------- ----------------------------------------------------------
 : Supported external memory type flags, i.e., valid constants of type `OIDNExternalMemoryTypeFlag`.

 Please note that if the external memory uses dedicated allocation, the `OIDN_EXTERNAL_MEMORY_TYPE_FLAG_DEDICATED` flag must be combined with the handle type flag (e.g., `OIDN_EXTERNAL_MEMORY_TYPE_FLAG_OPAQUE_WIN32 | OIDN_EXTERNAL_MEMORY_TYPE_FLAG_DEDICATED` as `handleType`).
-We recommend to always use dedicated allocations if possible because some backends support only dedicated allocations for certain external memory types.
+To maximize compatibility, we recommend to always use dedicated allocations if possible because some backends support only dedicated allocations for certain external memory types.

 Metal buffers can be imported directly with